EL10B Course Outline

 J-K master-slave flip-flop

-Lecture 15 - conclusion of flip-flop circuits, Schmitt trigger,
+Lecture 15 - conclusion of flip-flop circuits

 flip-flop with preset and clear, Tri-State logic